Sri Sathya Sai Central Trust

-Sri Sathya Sai Institue of Higher Medical Sciences (SSSIHMS) in Puttaparthi, inaugurated in November 1991 by the then Prime Minister of India - P V Narasimha Rao, is one of the famous hospitals set up by SSSCT.
+Sri Sathya Sai Institute of Higher Medical Sciences (SSSIHMS) in Puttaparthi, inaugurated in November 1991 by the then prime minister of India, P. V. Narasimha Rao, is one of the famous hospitals set up by SSSCT.

 In 2020, Sri Satya Sai Central Trust was granted Special Consultative status by United Nations Economic and Social Council.
 In November 2021, the SSSCT was confererred with the YSR Lifetime Achievement Award, by the Andhra Pradesh government for outstanding contribution to public service.

+History

+Sri Sathya Sai Central Trust was founded on 2 September 1972, with Sathya Sai Baba as the sole trustee, for carrying out activities in the areas of providing relief to the poor, medical relief, and education.
+On 16 July 1975, the Trust was registered under Section 12A of the Income Tax Act, 1961.